yochiyochirb/vimrc/README.md

 | `my $str = *whee!;`     | `vllllS'` | `my $str = 'whee!';`        |

 For more information, visit https://github.com/tpope/vim-surround or `:help surround`.

+### Neosnippet

+The Neosnippet plug-In adds snippet support to Vim.
+Snippets are small templates for commonly used code that you can fill in on the fly.
+You can choose snippets with the neocomplcache / neocomplete interface.

+1. Open Ruby file (`*.rb`)
+2. Input `def` then select a snippet candidate
+3. `Ctrl + k` to expand a selected snippet
+4. Enter a method name and press `Ctrl + k` again to select the next input

+The other few things at least you have to know about Neosnippet are:

+- You can see all defaut built-in snippet list [here](https://github.com/Shougo/neosnippet-snippets/tree/master/neosnippets)
+- If you want to add new snippets, add `*.snip` to `.vim/snippets`.

+For more information, visit https://github.com/Shougo/neosnippet.vim or `:help neosnippet`.